Google Newly Supports Meta Descriptions up to 320 Characters Long

 We understand that that's a lot of work, so we recommend setting up priorities for this.
 Start by updating the meta descriptions for your landing pages that receive the most organic traffic, and then work your way down.

 You can find the landing pages that receive the most organic traffic through Google Analytics and the Google Search Console.

-We’re with SEO Expert Logan Ray on this and expect this change to have the following pros and cons:
+We're with (opens in a new tab) and expect this change to have the following pros and cons:

-No, the SERP has just become longer.
-RankRanger’s SERP Insights shows that while the descriptions became longer, at roughly 228 characters, the number of snippets stayed the same, at about 9.8 snippets per page:
+No, the SERP has just become longer. (opens in a new tab) shows that while the descriptions became longer, at roughly 228 characters, the number of snippets stayed the same, at about 9.8 snippets per page:

 Google has increased the length of the meta descriptions on mobile too.
 Now the average meta description length for mobile is 193 characters (1,100 pixels).

 Unfortunately there is no way to define separate meta descriptions for desktop and mobile.
 If the majority of your organic traffic is coming from mobile, then we recommend keeping your meta description under 190 characters.